Cetraria sepincola: Habitat and distribution

 Cetraria sepincola has a primarily circumboreal distribution, though it also occurs in the Alps.
 The species is widespread throughout northern North America, particularly in the Pacific Northwest where it ranges from Alaska south to northern California and northwest Montana.
 Outside of North America, it has been documented as far south as Argentina.
 It is common in Fennoscandia and Iceland, but less frequent as the European distribution extends south.
 In the Polish Regional Red List, it has been placed in the endangered category.

 The species is uncommon in Arctic and temperate regions.
 It typically grows on tree twigs and shrubs in open areas, showing a particular affinity for bog environments.
 While primarily found on woody species like Betula, Sorbus, Salix, and Alnus, it can occasionally be found growing on dead wood (lignicolous) and rarely on rock surfaces (saxicolous).
 Unlike other epiphytic lichens in its range, C. sepincola shows no distinct vertical zonation in relation to snow cover, occurring both above and below snow levels.
 It is frequently found growing on small twigs and branches rather than main tree trunks.

+In south-west Germany, near the south-western margin of its Central European range, C. sepincola survives in small, fragmented populations in cool, open microhabitats such as bog margins, montane stone fields, and wooded meadows.
+There it grows mainly on old twigs of Betula pubescens, especially on exposed branches at the edge of the tree crown, rather than on shaded trunks.
+A 2026 study of these marginal populations found that the species was most abundant at sites with low background ammonia concentrations, while higher ammonia levels and less acidic bark were associated with poorer populations or local disappearance.
+The authors also found that the lichen associates with a narrow range of Trebouxia photobionts, and suggested that nitrogen enrichment may further disadvantage the species by favouring nitrophytic lichens and altering the local pool of compatible algal partners needed for establishment.